khronokernel/HP-Elite-X2-G1-Hackintosh/README.md

 * Touchscreen and pen
   * Using the [Wacom Bamboo Ink Pen] (https://www.wacom.com/en-us/products/stylus/bamboo-ink), all Wacom AES based pens should work with the HP Elite X2 G1 and G2

 ## What's not working

-* Battery cycle and temps
+* Battery cycle and temperature
   * Not a deal breaker but would like to implement
 * VoodooI2C working intermediately
   * Related to ACPI power states
+  * Reboots between OSes fixes this
 * DRM
   * No iGPU has working DRM

 ## ACPI

 For those curious, I've also provided an ACPI dump of my laptop(BIOS ver.
 1.48 Rev.A):